rocaes90/reactWorkshop3/README.md

 # ABOUT THE TEST
-I developed this test like part of the Sapient recruitment process.
+I developed this test as part of my learn process about ReactJS.

 ## INSTRUCTIONS
 ```